Welcome to North Lincolnshire Local Safeguarding Children’s Board multi agency policy and procedures.

 Trafficked and Unaccompanied Children Procedure [PDF 548Kb] – this guidance is to support professionals and agencies in safeguarding and promoting the welfare of trafficked and unaccompanied children.
 Last updated October 2016.
 Date of review October 2017.

-Procedure for recognising and responding to FGM [PDF 444Kb] – this procedure explains the duties and action to be taken regarding recognising and responding to children at risk / who may have suffered FGM.
-Last updated May 2017.
-Date of review May 2018.
+Guidance for recognising and responding to breast ironing [PDF 107KB] – this guidance explains the actions to be taken regarding recognising and responding to children who are at risk of/who have suffered breast ironing.
+Last updated June 2018.
+Date of review June 2019

 Safeguarding Children and Young People with Suspected Fabricated or Induced Illness [PDF 374Kb] – the protocol sets out how agencies should work together where there are concerns about a child at risk of / suffering fabricated / induced illness.
 Last updated May 2017.
 Date of review May 2018.